coroutine/chef-postgresql/README.md

 * `node['postgresql']['ssl']` - whether to enable SSL (off for version 8.3, true for 8.4 and later).

-The following attribute is used by the `setup` recipe:
+The following attributes are used by the `setup` recipe:
+* `node['postgresql']['databag']` - the data bag in which the `setup` recipe searches for items.
+Default is `postgresql`
 * `node['postgresql']['setup_items']` - a list of data bag items
-  containing user/database information
+  containing user/database information.
+See the notes for the `setup` recipe for the expected format.

 There are also a number of other attributes defined that control  things such as host based access (`pg_hba.conf`) and hot standby.
 A few are listed below,